 Buffalo is a highly walkable city, and when you’re getting around on foot, you should be able to get where you’re going safely.
 Too many drivers don’t share the road with pedestrians, though, and the consequences can be devastating.
-If you were hit by a car, you have legal rights under New York law.
+If you were hit by a car, whether on a main road like Niagara Falls Boulevard or a residential side street, you have legal rights under New York law.
 We can help.

 The Law Offices of James Morris has extensive experience helping injured pedestrians recover in Buffalo and throughout western New York.
 If you’ve been injured, don’t go up against the insurance company alone.
 Discuss your legal options with an experienced Buffalo pedestrian accident lawyer in a free consultation.